MTalha-Codes/xresm/README.md

 ## 📈 Roadmap

 - [X] Support for **multi-monitor setups** (apply same resolution to all; beta stage)
-- [ ] Persistent mode (via `.xprofile`)
+- [ ] Persistent mode (via `.xprofile` or `autostart` TBD)
-- [ ] Resolution presets / saving profiles
+- [ ] Resolution presets / saving profiles (TBD)

 ---

-## 🔐 License:Custom Controlled Use License v1.1
+## License

-You may:
-- ✅ Use and share **unmodified** copies
-- ✅ Submit PRs and commits for review
-- ✅ Fork the project **privately** for learning/experimentation

-You may NOT:
-- ❌ Distribute modified versions
-- ❌ Host or publish altered forks
-- ❌ Merge changes without author approval

-Author retains all rights and control.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+You are free to use, modify, and distribute this software, provided that any derivative works are also licensed under GPLv3 and made available as open source.
-See [LICENSE](./LICENSE) file for details.
+See the full LICENSE file for details.

 ---